nmwhitehead/Strain-Suggester/README.md

 # The Marijuana Industry is the Next Boom

 Marijuana is steadily gaining popularity in the United States.
 Admitted usage of the mind-altering drug has been [increasing steadily since the 1969](https://news.gallup.com/poll/214250/say-tried-marijuana.aspx), but really started to take off in the mid-2010s.
-The reasons for this vary from medical purposes to its image as a safer version of alcohol to the simple fact that it's fun to get high.
+The reasons for this vary from medical purposes to its image as a safer version of alcohol to the simple fact that it's none the governments business to tell us we shouldn't use it.

+According to a 2017 Gallup poll, admitted usage had reached 45% of American adults.

 <img src="Photos/Marijuana_Use.png" link="https://content.gallup.com/origin/gallupinc/GallupSpaces/Production/Cms/POLL/euhv12de00akfq01s7mlkg.png" style="width: 750px;"/>

-While that Gallup poll does emphasize that this is the percent of people that __have__ smoked, not the percent that smoke currently, the 12% that smoked currently, as of this 2017 poll, was a part of a similar upward trend.
+While the Gallup poll does emphasize that this is the percent of people that __have__ smoked, not the percent that smoke currently, the 12% that smoked currently, as of this 2017 poll, was a part of a similar upward trend.

 ## Legalization is On Its Way